Last Update:- 16th June 2023

 Let's talk about a missed opportunity

 How did Olympus miss this one with the new EM10 MKIV?
-Here we have the perfect camera, an amazing new segment, and "policy" or "saddened employees" lacked commonsense?
+Here we have the perfect camera, an amazing new segment, and "policy" or "saddened employees" lacked common sense?

 To make this worse, Olympus cannot go back and quickly adapt the EM10 MKIV because the screen format is completely wrong.
 I am really too embarrassed to even show a picture of the MKIV flip-down display.
 Besides, think of the possible cost savings if all OMD cameras had the same display.
 I think this example demonstrates just how out of touch Olympus was at the end...